There are two ways to receive counseling:

 If you are completing this process in-person or by phone your counselor will ask you questions about your budget, assets, creditors, and factors that led you to consider bankruptcy.
 After reviewing all your information, your counselor will conduct an analysis of your financial situation and explore your options with you and develop an individualized action plan for dealing with them and a copy of your budget analysis.
 If you complete this counseling in person your counselor will provide you copies of all this information.
 If you are completing this process by phone your counselor will email, fax or send you copies of this information.

 If you are taking this program online, the program will ask questions about your budget, assets, creditors and factors that led you to consider bankruptcy.
 There is a requirement by law that you must have interaction with your counselor in the counseling process.
-Your counselor will contact by phone, chat or email to ask questions about the information you provided.
+Your counselor will contact you by phone to ask questions about the information you provided.
 Your counselor will discuss the factors/reasons leading you to why you are considering bankruptcy, and review your budget, make recommendations as needed, and review your creditors and assets.
 Your counselor will conduct an analysis of your financial situation, explore your options with you and develop an individualized action plan for dealing with your situation.
 Once this is complete you will be notified by email to log back into the program where you can print copies of all this information.

 Impact on Credit Report